ThomasBedard/ccleaninc/README.md

 ## Branch Naming
-Branches will be named according to the following convention: type/ACMS-EPIC_ACRONYM-JiraID_Description will be breaken down into  4 'folders' or types:
+Branches will be named according to the following convention: type/ACMS-EPIC_ACRONYM-JiraID_Description will be broken down into  4 'folders' or types:

   feat/
   bug/